lgessl/master-thesis/README.md

 ### Wanted

 - Bulk RNA-seq data [EGAC00000000011](https://ega-archive.org/datasets/EGAD00001003783), n = 376.
 Access requested, need to submit more authentification data.

+### Received, but not what I wanted

 - Bulk RNA-seq data [EGAD00001003600](https://ega-archive.org/datasets/EGAD00001003600), n = 775.
 Used by [Reddy et al. Genetic and Functional Drivers of Diffuse Large B Cell Lymphoma (2017)](https://www.sciencedirect.com/science/article/pii/S0092867417311212?via%3Dihub).
-Access requested, no answer yet.
+Got access via Peter Oefner, but the pheno data only includes overall survival, no progression-free survival.

 ## Coding

+### Already available software

+1. `zeroSum` is the working horse.
+Without the zero-sum constraint it is considerably faster than with, and the results are only slightly worse; hece, `zeroSum` without zero-sum constraint is a perfect to try a new things, we can then train the best models again with zero sum.
+2. `glmnet` can do everything `zeroSum` can, but without zero-sum constraint.
+The documentation for `zeroSum` promises equivalent results for the case `zeroSum::zeroSum()` with parameters `zeroSum = FALSE`, `standardize = TRUE` and `glmnet::cv.glmnet()`.
+This is not entirely true, so we keep `glmnet` here to check `zeroSum`.

 ### [`lymphomSurvivalPipeline`](https://github.com/lgessl/lymphomaSurvivalPipeline)